 She also launched a company blog and helped establish a social media presence for MBF Bioscience, a Vermont-based business that develops products to facilitate scientific research with a big focus on neuroscience.
 Covering topics like Alzheimer’s disease, post traumatic stress disorder, and fetal alcohol syndrome gives Celeste a deeper appreciation for the critical importance of science, while showcasing her ability to translate the dense language of the laboratory into concise, easily understood stories for the general public.

 After two years in Germany, Celeste gained enough facility with the language to carry on a basic conversation with the farmer who sold apples and honey at her local Saturday market, but alas it was time to move on.
 UC Berkeley came calling, so while her husband worked on a PhD, Celeste gave birth to a baby girl, contributed House Tours to Apartment Therapy, and later started writing for the Academy of Art University Newspaper.

-Covering stories across the San Francisco school’s 23 majors, she found an endless trove of inspiration writing about students, faculty, and alumni working in industries like, video game development, landscape architecture, virtual reality, sculpture, and animation.
+Covering stories across the San Francisco art school’s 23 majors, she found an endless trove of inspiration writing about students, faculty, and alumni working in industries like video game development, landscape architecture, virtual reality, sculpture, film, and animation.
 Her coverage of current cinema for the paper’s A&E section brought her face to face with actors and directors like Parker Posey, Kate Beckinsale, and Whit Stillman.